swannaiden/swannaiden.github.io/projects/project-18.md

 ## Quadratic Equation Slide Rule
 ### How it Works
 This quadratic equation solving slide rule is from a [paper](https://www.cambridge.org/core/journals/proceedings-of-the-edinburgh-mathematical-society/article/link-slide-rule-for-the-mechanical-solution-of-quadratic-equations/21A715BF833F6CC66586C33D805312DF) I found which was published in 1919 after the World War I. This slide rules uses the physical laws of 3D space to solve a form of the quadratic equation.
-Here is how it works.
+Here is how it works:

 <img class="ui image" src="{{ site.baseurl }}/images/slide_draw_web.svg">

+Consider the above triangle.
 Assume that $$AB$$ and $$AC$$ are equal in length so that $$\triangle{ABC}$$ is isosceles.
 We will now use the law of Cosines to develop a relationship between $$BD$$, $$DC$$ and $$AB$$.
 Consider the following labeled edges and angles.

 <img class="ui image" src="{{ site.baseurl }}/images/Stewarts_theorem.svg">